michami/MBR/README.md

 There are two types of magic, draining and non-draining.

-To cast draining magic, you spend **INT** or **CON** tokens to roll the die, **1** per token, to charge your **manna**.
-Once your **manna** is charged, you choose a spell to cast.
+To cast draining magic, you spend **INT** or **CON** tokens to roll the die, **1** per token, to charge your **mana**.
+Once your **mana** is charged, you choose a spell to cast.
 You can only roll **1** die per action, but you can spend **DEX** to get additional actions.
-You can also charge **manna** over several turns, but one hand must remain free to build up the charge.
+You can also charge **mana** over several turns, but one hand must remain free to build up the charge.
 Draining magic contains some of your life force and intelligence, so it's able to succeed where non-draining magic might fail.

 Draining magic is typically used for creating, summoning, healing, resurrections, and other powerful effects.
-These spells always succeed, as long as you have enough manna charged.
+These spells always succeed, as long as you have enough mana charged.

-The approximate damage, damage blocked, or healing that a draining spell can do is equal to one point per point of **manna**.
-The spell's **LVL**, for the purpose of countering, is equal to the amount of **manna** used on the spell.
+The approximate damage, damage blocked, or healing that a draining spell can do is equal to one point per point of **mana**.
+The spell's **LVL**, for the purpose of countering, is equal to the amount of **mana** used on the spell.

 To cast non-draining magic, decide on the **LVL** of the spell.
 The **LVL** would be determined by the effort needed to counter the spell.
 You would then roll an **INT** vs **LVL** to cast the spell.
 If the target is able to resist, they would then have to roll against the spell's **LVL** to counter the effects.